Leica CL vs Sony A7 II

-The Leica CL (Typ 7323) and the Sony Alpha A7 II are two digital cameras that were announced, respectively, in November 2017 and November 2014.
-Both the CL and the A7 II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica CL (Typ 7323) and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in November 2017 and November 2014.
+Both the CL and the A7 II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (A7 II) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica CL and the Sony A7 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (19 percent) than the Leica CL.
 Moreover, the A7 II is substantially heavier (49 percent) than the CL.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.